 Sound Character of the EML 300B

 It is the most asked question, and for this we refer to the one and only genuine 300B, as made until 1988 by Western Electric in the Hawthorne plant in Cicero, Illinois, USA.
-(So definitely not the later USA made replicas under WE brand, from 1997 onwards).
+We do NOT refer to new made, USA replicas under WE brand, from 1997 onwards.